moimael/caveman/README.md

 We don't need to tell you how a button should be more than just an onClick event.

+To be clear, we are asking you to reinvent the wheel here.
+Although it might be redundant in any other scenario, we are interested in how you construct that wheel, spokes and all.

 ## Tips

 At Universal Avenue we appreciate functional programming, we are especially fond